 Well worth having is the 'Skoda Connect services' package.
 This consists of two things; 'Infotainment Online' gives you online traffic information and can update you on things like fuel prices, parking spaces, current news and weather.
 Then there are the so-called 'CareConnect Services' which allow you to monitor your car from your smartphone, plus the set-up includes a breakdown call function and will automatically alert the emergency services if the airbags go off in an accident.

 Cost of Ownership

 The old fashioned image of SUV vehicles being somewhat profligate when it comes to fuel economy certainly doesn't really apply to the Skoda Karoq.
-The 2.0 TDI 150PS 4x4 diesel variant we're looking at here manages 56.5mpg and 132g/km of CO2 in base 'SE L' form (or 48.7mpg and 151g/km in top 'Sportline' guise).
+The 2.0 TDI 150PS 4x4 diesel variant we're looking at here manages WLTP figures of 43.5mpg and 171g/km of CO2 in base 'SE L' form (or 48.7mpg and 151g/km in top 'Sportline' guise).
 As you'd expect in this day and age, there's a start/stop system that cuts the engine when you don't need it, stuck in traffic or waiting at the lights.
 And the optional DSG auto transmission is equipped with a 'coasting' function that at cruising speeds, will disconnect the gearbox, leaving the engine to idle until you next need it.

 Like most modern diesels, all the TDI units on offer get a selective catalytic reduction filter to cut down on nitrous oxide and have been designed around the use of a urea-based solution called AdBlue.
 This is injected into the exhaust gas stream to help clean up emissions, the liquid used being stored in a 12-litre tank mounted at the rear beneath the boot.
 This will need topping up as part of regular servicing and you can monitor its status via dashboard display.